hapax/hapax.github.io/research.md

 AdS/CFT correspondence.
 At the moment, I'm interested in boundary conformal field theories, black holes, quantum information and statistical mechanics.
+For a technical overview, see my [thesis proposal](assets/proposal.pdf).
 <!-- You can find papers and brief descriptions below, as well as assorted technical notes.-->

 <figure>